Rhialto/PET_MEGA65/README.md

 v0.00014 not (pre)released
 --------
+- Made the HDMI: Zoom-in option more useful.
 - Make disk errors a bit more visible by using more red in the LED and less green.
+- More improvements in the floppy disk drive regarding track buffer management.

 v0.00013
 --------